Who Funds Nsfas 2025-2026

-NSFAS application portals will be opened to all applicants beginning on November 21st, 2023, and closing on January 31st, 2024.
+NSFAS application portals will be opened to all applicants beginning on November 21st, 2024, and closing on December 15th, 2024.
 Therefore, applicants are requested to submit their applications by the deadline.
-The Nsfas is a South African government body that opperates under the auspices of the Department of higher education and training that provides financial aid to less financial privileged students whose family’s income is R350 000 or less.
+The Nsfas is a South African government body that operates under the auspices of the Department of Higher Education and Training and provides financial aid to less financially privileged students whose family’s income is R350 000 or less.

 • All South African citizens